-The Group strives to increase client loyalty through our promise of the approach of high-quality items and prompt delivery.
-The Group is adamant that client satisfaction is essential to our business and a crucial differentiator that makes it possible for us to succeed.
-We created the Quality Management System ("QMS"), which is recognised by ISO 9001:2015, to systematise and standardise the product quality control process.
-To help relevant staff and business units identify, manage, and minimise quality management risks, a Plan-Do-Check-Act principle is incorporated into the QMS and supplemented by the Quality Handbook to provide guidance.
-The QMS is evaluated and enhanced on an annual basis in compliance with regulatory and industry requirements.
+The Group aims to foster strong client loyalty through our commitment to high-quality items and timely delivery.
+The Group recognises client satisfaction is vital to our business success, we place a strong emphasis on this differentiator.
+To systematically manage and standardise our processes, we created the Quality Management System ("QMS"), which is recognised under ISO9001:2015.
+To guide teams in identifying, mitigating, and resolving quality management risks, a continual improvement approach of Plan-Do-Check-Act is incorporated into the QMS and supplemented by the Quality Handbook to provide guidance.
+On an annual basis, we will evaluate and enhance the entire system to ensure compliance with industry and regulations.
+Through this evaluation, we also identify opportunities to strengthen our service quality for clients.

-The Quality Assurance Manager and Managers from the production units are in charge of conducting product safety risk assessments for all raw and semi-finished materials used and the manufacturing process in order to avoid human error and assure product safety.
-Corresponding control mechanisms are developed for the risk identified, such as requiring a valid material analysis report from the supplier.
-In case of a severe health and safety hazard(s) identified of our product is found, we will promptly stop manufacturing and recall all disseminated items as directed by our Product Recall Procedure.
-The Quality Assurance Department will carry out more research to identify the underlying cause(s) and develop control and improvement measures to avoid any unintended usage and recurrence.
+Our Quality Assurance Manager and the production units' managers conduct product safety risk assessments for all raw materials and semi-finished materials used and the manufacturing process.
+This aims to prevent human error and assure product safety.
+For risks identification, corresponding control mechanisms are put in place, such as requiring a valid material analysis report from the supplier.
+Should a severe health and safety hazards of our product be discovered, we will immediately cease manufacturing and recall all disseminated items as per our Product Recall Procedure.
+The Quality Assurance Department will then conduct thorough investigation to identify the underlying causes and develop corrective and prevention measures to avoid any unintended usage and recurrence of issues.

-Moreover, our approach to marketing and selling both goods and services shows our dedication to Corporate Social Responsibility (CSR) and quality management.
-Our Product Labelling and Traceability Control Process serves as our guide, helping us to uphold each product's accuracy and fairness to the highest standard.
-After the procedure, our clients are given instructions on how to utilise our products in order to prevent issues brought on by improper usage of the items.
+Our approach to marketing, selling and client support services also demonstrates our dedication to Corporate Social Responsibility ("CSR") and quality management.
+The Product Labelling and Traceability Control Process serves as our guide for product's accuracy, fairness and adherence to the highest standard.
+After the procedure, our clients would receive guidance material on proper products usage to prevent issues brought up by misuse.

-In FY2022, there was no product recall due to safety or health concerns.
-At the same time, the Group was not aware of any material non-compliance with laws and regulations relating to health and safety, advertising, and labelling matters of products and services in Hong Kong and Mainland China.
+In FY2023, there was no product recall due to safety or health concerns.
+At the same time, the Group was not subject to any non-compliance with laws and regulations relating to health and safety, advertising, and labelling matters of products and services in Hong Kong and Mainland China.

-All stakeholders are welcome to share their thoughts and recommendation on our goods and/ or our services through our yearly customer satisfaction survey, seminars, interview, or direct contact with the sales personnel.
-The Quality Assurance Department and sales representatives will follow the instructions of the Customer Complaint Handling Procedure to make sure every piece of feedback is investigated and an appropriate corrective action report is prepared to resolve the problem for any case of dissatisfaction.
-In FY2022, there was no record of complaint received regarding our products and services.
+We welcome all stakeholders to share their thoughts and recommendation on our goods and/ or our services through various channels, including our yearly customer satisfaction survey, seminars, interview, or direct contact with our sales personnel.
+The recommendations will be carefully considered following the instructions of the Customer Complaint Handling Procedure by the Quality Assurance Department and sales representatives to ensure all feedback are investigated and an appropriate corrective action report is prepared to resolve the problem caused any case of dissatisfaction.
+In FY2023, there was no record of complaint received regarding our products and services.